 Peer Evaluations of Faculty

 Faculty have the option of participating in a process of peer-reviewed teaching.
 This feedback is shared with the faculty member evaluated by their respective administrative head for developmental purposes to assist with professional growth.
-This data, in aggregate, is also shared with the Block, Course or Clerkship Director in the area in which they teach, as well as the Office of Faculty Development to assist with offering pertinent and relevant faculty development sessions.
+This data, in aggregate, is also shared with the course* director in the area in which they teach, as well as the Office of Faculty Development to assist with offering pertinent and relevant faculty development sessions.

 Clinical Curriculum Student Evaluation Release Workflow for Faculty/Resident/Fellow/Graduate Student/Postdoctoral Fellow Feedback